matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 is not a joined member in the room nor in its immediate [successor or predecessor](https://matrix.org/docs/spec/client_server/latest#module-room-upgrades).

+Client applications SHOULD NOT append `action=join` to room URIs and generally SHOULD NOT push consumers into joining rooms unless the user's intention to join the room can be assumed from the context of the URI.
+A link `<a href="matrix:room/us:example.org?action=join">Join our room</a>` is a poorer choice for a webpage compared to
+`<a href="matrix:room/us:example.org">Our room</a>`; on the other hand, a message in an obsolete, especially private, room saying "We have moved our room elsewhere,
+`<a href="matrix:room/us:example.org?action=join">click to join</a>`"
+is safe to assume that, being in the current room, a user would want to join the new room and that there's not much sense in exploring the new room without joining it anyway.

 The routing query is only allowed with URIs that have path starting with `roomid/` to indicate servers that are likely involved in the room (cf.
 [the feature of matrix.to](https://matrix.org/docs/spec/appendices#routing)).